Remote job filters for veterans should help you find better roles faster.

 If your resume still sounds too military, read How to Translate Military Experience Into a Civilian Resume.

-If you want defense or cleared work, read Defense Contractor Careers and Companies Hiring Veterans Overseas Contracting.
+If you want defense or cleared work, read Defense Contractor Careers, Companies Hiring Veterans for Overseas Contracting, and Securing Jobs Abroad in the Security Sector.

 If you want remote work without a degree, read Remote Jobs Without a Degree and High-Paying Jobs Without a College Degree.